 Intumescent Fireproof & Thermal Barrier Coatings for Spray Foam Insulation

 DC315 is approved product for alternative Thermal Barrier & Ignition Barrier System over Spray Polyurethane Foam (SPF).

 Canadian Construction Materials Centre CCMC 14036-R the protection of foamed plastics for section 9 and 3.

-DC315 Fireproof Paint Thermal and Ignition Barrier for Spray Polyurethane Foam (SPF)
+DC315 Fireproof Paint for alternative Thermal and Ignition Barrier for Spray Polyurethane Foam (SPF)

 Building Code Fire Performance Requirements for SPF: The International Building Code (IBC) mandates that SPF be separated from the interior of the building by a 15-minute thermal barrier, or other approved covering.
 DC315 Carries IAMPO ER-0499 and ICC-ESR 3702 Evaluation Reports confirming that DC315 meets IBC and IRC Code Requirements.
 DC315 has also been tested as an ignition barrier under AC 377 Appendix X.

 DC315 tested solutions for Spray Polyurethane Foam

 USA Building Code Fire Performance Requirements for SPF: If a coating does not carry a valid Code Evaluation Report confirming the Coating complies to AC377/AC456 the testing is not valid and cannot be used!

-- More certified full scale Thermal and Ignition Barrier tests than any other product in the world
+- More certified full scale alternative Thermal and Ignition Barrier tests than any other product in the world

 - DC315 manufacturing facilities are 3rd. party inspected for Quality Control.